KANCHENJUNGA BASE CAMP TREK

 Kangchenjunga is a sacred mountain and the word Kanchenjunga literally translates to “Five Great Treasures in the Snow.”
 There are five peaks within the Kangchenjunga range.
 And each peak is believed to be a repository of different treasures: gold, silver, gems, grains and sacred texts.
 Consequently, in due reverence, the first summiteers stopped a few meters short of the summit in 1955.
 However, today’s climbers no longer follow this practice.
 On the Kanchenjunga Base Camp Trek, we will be trekking through a Beyul.
 The purpose of beyuls is to provide sanctuaries for people seeking refuge from social and religious persecution.

 Our journey begins with an hour-long flight to eastern Nepal.
-Board a jeep/bus for a 9 hour drive (over two days) to Taplejung where the trek begins.
-Ascend steadily through the Ghunsa river valley to the North Base Camp.
-Return to Ghunsa and cross over Sinion La to the Kabeli river valley.
-Hike up to the South Base Camp and descend to Yamphudin.
-Drive back to Bhadrapur for a flight back to Kathmandu.
+Board a jeep/bus for a 9 hour drive (over two days) to Yamphudin where the trek begins.
+Ascend steadily through the Kabeli river valley to the South Base Camp.
+Cross over Sinion La pass to the Ghunsa river valley and trek to the North Base Camp.
+We finish the trek crossing the Nango La pass to Olangchungola.
+Drive back to Bhadrapur via Taplejung for flight back to Kathmandu.

 ACCOMMODATION AND MEALS